SAP Identity Management Solutions

 Logical Representation of Disparate Data Repositories

-VDS provides a logical abstraction layer over multiple, physically separate data repositories such as LDAP Directories, RDBMS, SAP Systems and external identity stores.
-Instead of replicating all data into a single physical directory, VDS connects to these systems and presents them as single logical directory.
-When an application queries the VDS, it fetches the data from the source in real-time, transforms and maps attributes from different schemas on the fly and presents data back to the application in standard format.
+VDS provides a logical abstraction layer over multiple, physically separate data repositories, such as LDAP Directories, RDBMS systems, SAP Systems, and external identity stores.
+Instead of replicating all data into a single physical directory, VDS connects to these systems and presents them as a single logical directory.
+When an application queries the VDS, it fetches data from the source in real time, transforms and maps attributes across different schemas on the fly, and returns the data to the application in a standard format.
 This reduces data redundancy while still allowing centralized identity processing.

 Virtual Directory Tree

-The VDS constructs a virtual directory tree which behaves like a traditional directory structure but is dynamically assembled from multiple backend systems.
-This unified virtual directory tree merges organizational units, groups and user entries from multiple sources, supports custom tree structures independent of the source system layouts, supports navigation and queries as if the user is accessing a single directory.
-For example, user identity attributes may come from an HR system, while authentication related attributes come from Active directory, all appearing as a single virtual user object.
+The VDS constructs a virtual directory tree that behaves like a traditional directory structure but is dynamically assembled from multiple backend systems.
+This unified virtual directory tree merges organizational units, groups, and user entries from multiple sources, supports custom tree structures independent of source-system layouts, and enables navigation and queries as if the user were accessing a single directory.
+For example, user identity attributes may come from an HR system, while authentication-related attributes come from Active Directory, all appearing as a single virtual user object.

 Controlled Information Access

-VDS enforces security policies on virtual directory access and provides granular access control based on requestors identity and attributes.
-Admins can filter sensitive attributes based on permissions, implement read/write data access depending upon system trust levels and source provider’s type.
-By controlling how identity data is accessed VDS ensures data security and privacy policies, maintains audit logs of all access attempts at attribute level for regulatory compliance.
+VDS enforces security policies on virtual directory access and provides granular access control based on the requester’s identity and attributes.
+Admins can filter sensitive attributes by permissions, implement read/write data access based on system trust levels, and the source provider’s type.
+By controlling how identity data is accessed, VDS ensures compliance with data security and privacy policies and maintains audit logs of all attribute-level access attempts.

 SAP Cloud Identity Services

-SAP Cloud Identity Services act as central nervous system for identity and access management (IAM) that enables organizations to handle identity activities in a secure, centralized and compliant manner across SAP and non-SAP environments.
-It is designed to support modern cloud, on-premises and hybrid enterprise infrastructure.
+SAP Cloud Identity Services serve as the central nervous system for identity and access management (IAM), enabling organizations to securely, centrally, and compliantly manage identity activities across SAP and non-SAP environments.
+It is designed to support modern cloud, on-premises, and hybrid enterprise infrastructure.

 Supporting Cloud and Hybrid Environments

 SAP Cloud identity services support SAP and non-SAP applications across different cloud providers.
-Hybrid identity federation can allow organizations to keep user identities on-premises while authenticating via cloud applications.
-It supports integration with non-SAP identity providers such as Microsoft Azure AD or Okta, allow users to use their corporate credentials to access SAP resources seamlessly.
+Hybrid identity federation enables organizations to keep user identities on-premises while authenticating users to cloud applications.
+It supports integration with non-SAP identity providers such as Microsoft Azure AD or Okta, allowing users to use their corporate credentials to access SAP resources seamlessly.
 These flexible support mechanisms allow organizations to modernize identity management incrementally without disrupting their existing identity infrastructure.

 Audit Reports and Compliance Support

-SAP Cloud Identity services provide built-in capabilities to support security audits, regulatory compliance and governance requirements.
-Audit logs provide detailed tracking of every authentication event, user provisioning actions, authorization changes and administrative activities.
-Reporting dashboards makes it easier for stakeholders to such as executives, security teams, helpdesk and auditors to have full visibility of who accessed what, when and how.
+SAP Cloud Identity services provide built-in capabilities to support security audits, regulatory compliance, and governance requirements.
+Audit logs provide detailed tracking of every authentication event, user provisioning actions, authorization changes, and administrative activities.
+Reporting dashboards make it easier for stakeholders, such as executives, security teams, help desks, and auditors, to gain full visibility into who accessed what, when, and how.
 Reports and audit data can be exported in standard formats for external stakeholders’ analysis and regulatory submissions.

 Capabilities